Council for the Development of French in Louisiana: Mission and vision

 The Council for the Development of French in Louisiana's mission is to "work toward the creation of an eco-system that permits the development of French in the economic, educational, cultural and professional sectors and in which Louisiana's French and Creole speakers are valorized in their cultural and linguistic identity."
 It seeks to "provide access to economic, educational, cultural and professional opportunities in French to all Louisianians."
 CODOFIL endorses revitalization of the French language in Louisiana through French immersion programs in schools, and CODOFIL does this by inviting French-speaking teachers from French-speaking communities around the world to Louisiana.
 In order for schools to have teachers for the immersion program, schools must send requests for teachers to CODOFIL first, then CODOFIL select teachers from the list of applicants that fit with the schools' criteria for the immersion program and send them to teach the immersion programs there.
-CODOFIL also endorse Cajun Music Festival as a way to promote Cajun culture through Cajun music and keep the Cajun tradition alive.
+CODOFIL also endorses the Cajun Music Festival as a way to promote Cajun culture through Cajun music and keep the Cajun tradition alive.